redis/redis-doc/docs/data-types/bitfields.md

     Introduction to Redis bitfields
 ---

-Redis bitfields let you perform bitwise arithmetic on integer field of arbitrary bit length.
-For example, you can operate on anything from unsigned, 32-bit integers to signed 5-bit integers.
+Redis bitfields let you perform arithmetics on integer fields of arbitrary bit length.
+For example, you can operate on anything from unsigned 1-bit integers to signed 63-bit integers.

 These values are stored using binary-encoded Redis strings.
 Bitfields support atomic read, write and increment operations, making them a good choice for managing counters and similar numerical values.